micheles/micheles.github.io/_posts/2015-07-01-modernizing-python-libraries.md

 and [future](http://python-future.org/index.html) having an unique codebase is no more a pipe dream.
-The work required to modernize a project like oq-lite, which has to do with scientific computing and it is essentially free from unicode-related issues, is very modest, actually much less than I was expecting.
+The work required to modernize a project like oq-lite, which has to do with scientific computing and it is essentially free from unicode-related issues, is modest, actually much less than I was expecting.
 There are already automatic tools doing most of the job, like *python-modernize* and *futurize*: while not perfect, they seems to work well enough with our usage of Python.